Innovator Program

 PROGRAM OBJECTIVES

-- Address complex research problems by building partnerships between NSF NCAR scientists and early-career Innovator faculty and their students
+- Address complex research problems by building partnerships between NSF NCAR scientists and Innovator faculty and their students

 - In collaboration with NSF NCAR scientists, co-develop interdisciplinary research projects and future funding proposals for sustained partnerships